Critical Appraisal Tools (CATs)

 About the contributors

 Christian Ruchon obtained his Master’s degree in Family Medicine at McGill University where he studied the occurrence of evidence reversal in randomized controlled trials relevant to primary care.
-He now works as a Knowledge Translation Coordinator with the Quebec SPOR SUPPORT Unit and is a Tannenbaum Fellow supporting residents’ quality improvement projects.
+He worked as a Knowledge Translation Coordinator with the Quebec SPOR SUPPORT Unit and is a Tannenbaum Fellow supporting residents’ quality improvement projects.
 Christian is passionate about research literacy, the stability of studies over time and evidence-based medicine.

 CATevaluation is supported by the Canadian Institutes of Health Research (CIHR-IRSC), le Fonds de recherche du Québec – Santé (FRQS), and the Method Development Component of the Quebec SPOR Support Unit.
 The component aims to meet the needs of researchers, patients, clinicians and managers for advanced methods (methodological and technical approaches) for the planning, conduct and evaluation of patient-oriented research.
 The Method Development Component is located in the Department of Family Medicine at McGill University.